cloudbank/issue105/README.md

+# Technologies Used
+I tried to use most recent versions of all the softwares/ technologies at present:

+Backend:
+- Java 1.8.91
+- Maven 3.3.9
+- Tomcat 8.0.36
+- MySQL 5.7.13
+- SonarCube 5.6
+- SonarScanner 2.6.1
+- EclipseNeon or SpringToolSuite 3.8 (Optional for development) Following Dependencies are inbuild in package.json, hence no need to install separately:
+- Spring 4.3.1
+- JUnit 4.12
+- Log4j 1.2

 # Backend app usage

 - Make sure you have JDK 8 installed and JAVA_HOME is set as path where jdk is installed